 There are many luxurious hotels on the Asian side of Istanbul.
 Many hotel chains such as Hilton and Marriot in Kadikoy have luxury spa centers, including a Turkish bath.

 If you like nostalgia, you can choose Aziziye Hamam, or if you like modern designs, you can choose other luxury hotel spas.
-Because there are not many options for baths in Kadikoy.
+Because there are not many options for a Turkish bath in Kadikoy.

 10. Cinili Hammam